What Services are Available on Rarotonga?

 - Rarotonga Airport – North of the island, Nikau, see Airports in the Cook Islands.

 Rarotonga has several options for large supermarkets, as well as many smaller convenience stores.
-The majority of stores can be found along the main road (Ara Tapu).
+The majority of stores can be found along Ara Tapu, the main road.

-Note that most shops close on a Sunday, with the exception of a small few that we make note of in the following lists.
+Note that most shops close on Sundays, with the exception of a small number that we have noted in the following lists.

 Supermarkets on Rarotonga